techbysj/AWS-IRE4-python_modules/TIFC1-PF-08 - Functions/README.md

 describe_pet('scout', 'dachshund')
 ```

-Order matters!
-When you call a function and provide the necessary arguments, they populate the parameters in the order you provide them, i.e. argument 1 = parameter 1, argument 2 = parameter 2, and so on.
+Order matters - By default, when you call a function and provide the necessary arguments, they populate the parameters in the order you provide them, i.e. argument 1 = parameter 1, argument 2 = parameter 2, and so on.

 ### Keyword Arguments